kerryqwq/PHP2550_Project2/README.md

 # Introduction

-This project develops statistical models to predict the need for tracheostomy in infants with severe bronchopulmonary dysplasia (BPD).
+This project develops statistical models to predict the need for tracheostomy or death in infants with severe bronchopulmonary dysplasia (BPD).

+BPD is a chronic lung disease resulting from preterm birth and mechanical ventilation.
+Tracheostomy may benefit infants with severe BPD but also has risks.
+Accurately predicting tracheostomy need could enable targeted interventions to improve outcomes.

-The data is from the BPD Collaborative Registry comprising infants <32 weeks gestational age with severe BPD from centers in the US and Sweden.
-It contains variables on demographics, respiratory support, and clinical status recorded at birth, 36 weeks, 44 weeks, and discharge.
+The data originates from the Bronchopulmonary Dysplasia (BPD) Collaborative Registry, containing 996 infants <32 weeks gestational age with severe BPD from 9 centers in the US and Sweden.

-The outcome is a composite tracheostomy/death variable, with 1 indicating tracheostomy or death occurred.

 # Data Preprocessing

-Converted categorical variables into factors
+* Converted categorical variables into factors

-Corrected invalid entries
+* Corrected invalid entries

-Created composite outcome variable
+* Created composite outcome variable

-Removed duplicate rows
+* Removed duplicate rows

 # Key Findings

-Lasso regression and best subset logistic regression performed similarly

-Both models had AUC ~0.9 for discrimination

-Lasso model more sensitive, logistic model more specific
+* Lasso AUC: 0.900, Sensitivity: 0.855, Specificity: 0.796

+* Logistic Regression AUC: 0.884, Sensitivity: 0.766, Specificity: 0.852

-# Limitations:
+# Limitations

-High missingness
+* Multiple imputation may introduce bias

-No interaction terms
+* No interaction terms or random effects

-No mixed effects for clusters

 # Repository Files

-project2.rmd: R script for data preprocessing, EDA, modeling, evaluations
+Project2.rmd: R script for data preprocessing, EDA, modeling, evaluations

-project_report.pdf: Full project report
+Project2.pdf: Full project report